apptentive/apptentive-android/README.md

 3. Modify your AndroidManifest.xml and Activities

 #Get the Apptentive Source
-All of our client code is open source.
+All of our client code is open source, and [available here on github](https://github.com/apptentive/apptentive-android).
 We believe in "Your App, Your Code".
 Our code can be access in two ways:

 * Download the latest tagged release (v0.5.2) as a [.zip](https://github.com/apptentive/apptentive-android/zipball/v0.5.2) or [.tar.gz](https://github.com/apptentive/apptentive-android/tarball/v0.5.2).
 * Clone our SDK using git: ``git clone https://github.com/apptentive/apptentive-android.git``